What is gorder?

 Global method for leaflet classification

-Fast and reliable.
+Reliable for planar membranes and fast.
 Recommended for most membranes.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to the global membrane center of geometry.
 The 'head identifier' is a single atom representing the head of the lipid.
 If the 'head identifier' is located "above" the membrane center, the lipid is assigned to the upper leaflet; if it is located "below", it is assigned to the lower leaflet.